theforeman/foreman/doc/model/flow.md

     -   `Hostgroup` inherits configuration from parent, remaining options are provided by **user**.
     -   `Hostgroup` is created.
-    -   `ParamResources` adds the parameters to the hostgroup (implemented with `HostgroupParameter`).
+    -   `ParameterResources` adds the parameters to the hostgroup (implemented with `GroupParameter`).
-        -   `ConnectParamResources` are applied if any.
+        -   `ConnectParameterResources` are applied if any.
     -   `PuppetClass`es are looked up by `PuppetClassResource`s.
-    -   `ParamOverrideResource`s overrides defined puppet class parameters.
+    -   `ParameterOverrideResource`s overrides defined puppet class parameters.
 -   **User** configures parameters added to `Hostgroup`.
 -   **User** continues by creating all the `Hosts` for each `HostResource`.
     (Custom form allowing to select just items bellow.)